How do you create a compelling Product Vision?

 So once you have your user stories what would be your next step?

 Visuals!
 I'm a designer, I'm sure a lot of designers also know visuals are very helpful to clarify things.
-But I do think there are different, slightly different understandings of when visuals should be used and how they should be used.
+But I do think there are different understandings of when visuals should be used and how they should be used.
 And that's what I want to highlight.

 What are some of the challenges that you see with creating good visuals for a story?